Kyzyl-Tan (Almaty): History

 On 19 August 1895, Iskhak Gabdulvaliev, a Tatar merchant from Kazan, submitted an application to the Verny city council to build a store on the place No. 441 belonging to him.
 According to some sources the building was built in 1896 to the design of architect Paul Gourdet for Iskhak Gabdulvaliev's store.
 In 1901 in relation to the construction of this building was considered "The case of merchant Iskhak Gabdulvaliev for causing insult to the city architect Gourdet" under the chairmanship of A.K.
 Kolokolov.

 In evidence submitted by Gabdulvaliev he stated:

 According to other sources of information, more often appearing in the encyclopedic literature, this building was built for Gabdulvaliev in 1912 by the architect Andrey Zenkov.

 After the death of Iskhak Gabdulvaliyev the building was inherited by his son Kuddus, as well as Iskhak's wife and the rest of his sons.
 After the October Revolution the building was nationalized.
 In 1931 an all-union chain "Torgsin" store was opened there.

-On 4 April 1979 the decision of the executive committee of the Alma-Ata City Council of People's Deputies № 139 "On approval of the list of historical and cultural monuments of Alma-Ata" was adopted, where the store building was listed.
+On 4 April 1979 the decision of the executive committee of the Alma-Ata City Council of People's Deputies No. 139 "On approval of the list of historical and cultural monuments of Alma-Ata" was adopted, where the store building was listed.
 The decision provided to issue a protection commitment and develop projects for the restoration of monuments.

 In 1979-1980 the building was completely renovated.
 Since 1981, the building has housed a specialty fabric store, which in Soviet times was a branch of the Central Department Store.

 On 26 January 1982 the building was included in the list of historical and cultural monuments of national importance to the Kazakh SSR.

 Since 2008, the building has belonged to the House of Fabrics Kyzyl-Tan LLP, to which it was transferred for trust management by tender for 10 years.

 On 15 June 2009 there was a fire in the building, which started in the basement and then spread to the first floor of the building.
 Twelve vehicles and about 50 firefighters took part in extinguishing the fire.
 People were evacuated from the building (store and branch of Kazkommertsbank located in Kyzyl-Tan).
 As a result, the roof of the building burned out over an area of 50-70 m².
 The store annex, where the warehouse had been located, was completely destroyed.

 On 20 April 2021, it was announced that part of the building would be demolished.
 In 2017, the Department of Architecture issued an architectural and planning assignment for the construction of an administrative building with an underground parking lot and the demolition of the existing structure.
 The conceptual design was approved in 2019.